-Self-diagnosis via the internet is not only misleading but also confusing.
+Self-diagnosis via the internet can be not only misleading but also very confusing.
 More than hundreds of serious health conditions share a number of similar symptoms.
 For example, nausea and vomiting are the most common symptoms of many conditions, including motion sickness, emotional stress, drug overdose, food poisoning, stomach flu, ulcers, gallbladder disease, some forms of cancer, and many more.

 Misinformation or Cyberquackery